UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint1/sprint1.md

 # Team Capacity:

 Since we need time to get familiar with new software and we are very likely to have spikes on using React and Django in docker.
+Considered learning and preparation, our team capacity is 47 for this sprint.

 # Tasks Breakdown: